Quality Screen Co. - All Products

 3. Subtract 1/16" to 1/8" from both width and height to allow easy insertion.

-Screw Bottom Stop to Screen Patio OpeningScrew Side Stop to POrch Screen Opening
+Screw Bottom Stop to Screen Patio OpeningScrew Side Stop to Porch Screen Opening

 1. The 1"x2" Outside Stops are attached around all 4 sides flush with the outside edges.